How to Build a Data Breach Response Plan

 These plans can (and should) be updated as lessons are learned from each incident, or if legal requirements change.
 This will make your business more resilient against cyber threats in the future.

-Response teams can follow the plan step by step, remaining confident that they are prepared to respond in an effective manner.
+An incident response team can follow the plan step by step, remaining confident that they are prepared to respond in an effective manner.

 Reduces Business Downtime And Financial Losses